 It’s all down to personal preference, and what you want to use the sponge for.

-For periods: we recommend choosing a natural sea sponge like the Natural Intimacy IntimateCare Menstrual Sea Sponges (available in Bleached and Unbleached), or Jade & Pearl Reusable Sea Pearl Menstrual Sponge (available in Ultra Soft or Extra Large and Firm varieties).
+For periods: we recommend choosing a natural sea sponge like the PS Fine Silk Sponge, Natural Intimacy IntimateCare Menstrual Sea Sponges (available in Bleached and Unbleached), or Jade & Pearl's Ultra Soft Sea Pearls.